Why are people going door-to-door asking to see your utility bills, Enbridge bills, or gas and electricity bills?

-These door-to-door energy sale agents rely on fear tactics, they use pressure tactics by being pushy and they want you to sign up without a lot of time to do your research and they will definitely not tell you about your rights to cancel the deal within 10-30 days.
+These door-to-door energy sales agents rely on fear tactics.
+They use pressure tactics by being pushy and they want you to sign up without a lot of time to do your research.
+They will most likely not tell you about your rights to cancel the deal within 10-30 days.

 There is only one reason you want to join this fixed-rate gas and electricity program.